 - Is this course accredited for CME points?

 - Last updated

 An undergraduate degree and familiarity with the internet and email.

-- Burden and economic implications of falls in older people
+- The burden and economic implications of falls in the older person

 Yes - this unit is a postgraduate elective in Public Health.

 The unit may be completed by non-award students (ie without enrollment in a full post-graduate degree).
 Students can also enroll in this course and earn credit to be accrued toward future enrollment in an approved course of study at the University of Sydney.
 To earn course credit, the student will be required to successfully complete the assessment tasks.

 This course is delivered online with interactive online sessions moderated by an expert in the field and practical case studies.